 Durable, long-lasting blooms are beginning to make their presence known in thriving perennial beds, ushering in the heat of the summer with their nonstop color.
 Among the more common shades of pinks, oranges, and more, the less common true-blue color of dramatic Delphinium spikes stand out from the rest, providing wonderful contrast in sunny perennial borders.

-Preferring areas with moist, well-draining soils in full sun, Delphinium are a phenomenal deer and rabbit resistant addition to cottage gardens, mixed borders and beds, foundation plantings, and wonderful as cut flowers, making Larkspur are a unique and wonderful selection for any garden space.
+Preferring areas with moist, well-drained soils in full sun, larkspur are a phenomenal deer and rabbit resistant addition to cottage gardens, mixed borders, and foundation plantings, and are also wonderful as cut flowers, making Delphinium a unique and wonderful selection for nearly any garden space.